GenAI Concepts

 Transfer learning is a model’s ability to apply information about one situation to another.
 In this way, the model builds on its internal knowledge.

-In GenAI, it is important for products to be able to adapt and work well in different situations.
+In GenAI, products must adapt and work well in different situations.
 It’s like teaching a model skills in one area and then letting the model use those skills in other areas too.
-In this way, models can learn from one thing and apply it to lots of different tasks, making them versatile and useful.
+In this way, models can learn from one thing and apply it to many different tasks, making them versatile and useful.

 A current trained model knows how to distinguish dogs and cats from other animals based on a lot of data labelling and data annotation.
 Now you want your model to identify a new animal, for example rabbits.
-You don’t need to start fresh as cats, dogs, and rabbits do share similar features like fur, legs, ears, etc but with some differences.
+You don’t need to start fresh because cats, dogs and rabbits share similar features like fur, legs and ears but with some differences.
 You need to fine-tune the model to let it recognise rabbits.
-The model should be able to apply what it has learned about dogs and cats, the fine-tuned datasets, and apply the knowledge to recognise rabbits.
+The model should be able to apply what it has learned about dogs and cats, the fine-tuned datasets, and apply that knowledge to recognise rabbits.
 Transfer learning makes the training process faster.

 Open-source and closed-source LLMs

-Open-source LLMs have their source code and underlying architecture publicly accessible, allowing developers, deployers, researchers, and enterprises to use, modify, and distribute them freely.
+Open-source LLMs have publicly accessible source code and underlying architecture, allowing developers, deployers, researchers and enterprises to use, modify and distribute them freely or subject to limited restrictions.

-Closed-source LLMs have their source code and underlying architecture proprietary.
+Closed-source LLMs have proprietary underlying source code and architecture.
 They are accessible only under specific terms defined by their developers.

 Open-source LLMs